-At a casual glance, Dahmer’s $300-a-month, one-bedroom furnished apartment looked ordinary—a beige couch and chair, fish tank, Oriental rug.
+At a casual glance, Jeffrey Dahmer’s $300-a-month, one-bedroom furnished apartment appeared ordinary—a beige couch, a fish tank, an Oriental rug.

-By 1991, fellow residents of the Oxford Apartments had repeatedly complained to the manager, Sopa Princewill, of the foul smells emanating from Apartment 213.
+By 1991, residents of the Oxford Apartments repeatedly complained about the fouls smells and occasional sounds of a chainsaw emanating from the Apartment 213.

 Building manager Sopa Princewill contacted Dahmer in response to these complaints on several occasions.
 Dahmer initially told Princewill that the source of the smell were the spoiled contents of his broken freezer.
 The second time, Dahmer claimed the odor was coming from his dead tropical fish.

 Following his involuntary break from killing, Dahmer claimed seven more victims in five months.

 Enjoyed the preview?
 Continue reading by becoming a member!